 - (a) This TSI is applicable to all subsystems in its scope which are placed into service after the date of application of this TSI, except when defined otherwise in the sections below. - (b) The application of this TSI to on-track machines is voluntary.
-Where on-track machines are not assessed and declared to be in conformity with this TSI, they shall be subject to national rules.
-In the latter case Articles 24 and 25 of Directive 2008/57/EC apply.
+Where on-track machines are not assessed and declared to be in conformity with this TSI, they shall be subject to national rules. - 7.1.2.
+New rolling stock - (a) For new rolling stock, the implementation rules set out in clause 7.1.1 of the LOC&PAS TSI shall be applied. - 7.1.3.
+New Infrastructure - (a) This TSI is applicable to all new Infrastructure in its scope.

-7.1.2.
-New rolling stock

-(a) For new rolling stock, the implementation rules set out in clause 7.1.1 of the LOC&PAS TSI shall be applied.

-7.1.3.
-New Infrastructure

-(a) This TSI is applicable to all new Infrastructure in its scope.